Tucson Cello Congress

 Level 1: $100

-Level 2: $200
+Level 2: $100

 Competition Repertoire and Time Limits

-The preliminary round of the competition will via video submission.
+The competition videos must be submitted by January 1.
 You will be notified of the results by email.
-Those selected to compete in the final round will play at 4:30 p.m. in Holsclaw Hall the day of the Cello Congress.
+Those selected will play in Holsclaw Hall the day of the Cello Congress.
 There will be a $10 entry fee collected upon registration for the Cello Congress.
-Any questions regarding repertoire or other contest details should be directed to [email protected].